crazycoderLucy/cvnetworking23-24/troubleshooting.md

 7) We realized that this was a reoccuring issue that stemmed from the NVMe's inappropriate memory allocation (ran out)

 ***To address this issue, we have:***
-- Cached data to be stored on RAID instead of NVMe
+- Cached data to be stored on RAID instead of NVMe (ELABORATE)
 - CTFd Platform: Reconfigure CTFd, reuploaded challenges, changed port numbers in docker files
-- Use a performance benchmarking tool such as Samsung Magician Software to keep track of drive statistics
+- Use a performance benchmarking tool such as Samsung Magician Software to keep track of drive statistics (TEST)